tracyhenry/Kyrix/back-end/API.md

   ```

 * **Notes:**
   This API call is used when the `newViewport` function of this jump is **NOT** producing a constant viewport.
-In this case, frontend needs to communicate with the tile server using this API call to get the new viewport center coordinates.
+In this case, frontend needs to communicate with the backend using this API call to get the new viewport center
+coordinates.

 **:small_orange_diamond: Fetching Data inside a Window**